 Location breakdowns for sub-geos of your targeted location-

 If you are targeting an area such as the United States you have the following options:

 In Blue: Your Targeted Locations – See estimates for the geographic targeting you have specified.

 In Red: Select from one of the automatic breakdowns for further granularity of your targeted location.

-9. Visualizations and estimates for sub-geos based on your choice above you will see a visualization depicted below that breaks out locations with volumes.
+Based on your choice above you will see a visualization depicted below that breaks out locations with volumes.
 Change your time view as you wish.
-The example below is for Clicks per quarter.
+The example below is for Clicks-Per-Quarter.